 Tenants are eligible if they meet all three of these criteria:

-Assistance is available for both rent and utilities:
+Assistance is available for both past and future rent and utilities.

 If you have questions regarding the application process, please contact the City of Philadelphia’s hotline at 215-320-7880.
 The Westbury’s Accounts Receivable Department (610-525-3900 Ext.
 100) is also more than happy to help!